DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Messages are used to give feedback to the user for significant events.
 These include (but aren't limited to):

-* The successful changing of a setting via a key combination shortcut.
+* The successful changing of a setting.

 * The timeout of a partially entered request, e.g. the control modifier has been pressed but the (then required) letter or special symbol hasn't been